Monash-Railway-Express/CAN_MREx/README.md

 CAN MREX is a CAN wrapper that is intended to adhere to most of the CAN open standards however it is specifically designed for use on the MREx locomotive

+## Also see
+[MREx Ultra Node Tool](https://github.com/Monash-Railway-Express/MREx_Ultra_Node_Tool) - A tool to program nodes and changes variables mid operation from a gui on a computer
+[MREx Dashboard](https://github.com/Monash-Railway-Express/MREx_Dashboard) - A dashboard to view recorded data from the can bus for analysis.

 ## Helpful resources:

 [Simple intro](https://www.csselectronics.com/pages/can-bus-simple-intro-tutorial) \- Good for first read